HMS Prince Charles (1941)

+HMS Prince Charles was a ship taken up from trade in the Second World War.
+Built as the Belgian cross-channel ferry Prince Charles, she was requisitioned by the Royal Navy and used as a Landing ship, infantry, before being returned in early 1945.

 History

 Civilian service

 Prince Charles was originally ordered by the Belgian government in 1929 as part of a series of four fast ferries for cross-channel use, and was completed in 1930.
 The ship was named after Prince Charles of Belgium.

 After the war, Prince Charles resumed her cross-channel service without incident before being scrapped in December 1960.